twbs/blog/src/_posts/2021/2021-02-10-bootstrap-5-beta-2.md

 ## Miscellaneous updates

-Across the board we've made a few small changes to other components that are worth a brief mention here.
+Across the board, we've made a few small changes to other components that are worth a brief mention here.

 - **Navbars:**
   - Added a new `.navbar-nav-scroll` class to enable vertical scrolling when a collapsed navbar is opened.
 It's customizable via Sass and a CSS variable.
 [Read more in the docs.](https://getbootstrap.com/docs/5.0/components/navbar/#scrolling)